welele08/community-buildspec/README.md

 inside the git repository, it is automatized by crons that runs weekly and nightly (As for now).

 Repositories specifications are inside *repositories/*.
 Global repository output will be in the current working directory inside *artifacts/* and logs inside *logs/*.

+**NOTE** Crons will clean up the /vagrant/repositories directory.
+You can override the fetch url by setting the COMMUNITY_REPOSITORY_SPECS environment variable, otherwise default is https://github.com/Sabayon/community-repositories.git